-We offer warranties on our products, other than certain evaluation and early adopter products that are not offered with warranty.
+We offer warranties on our products, other than certain evaluation and early adopter products that are not offered with warranty unless and until such time that such evaluation and early adopter products are qualified and utilized by our customers for commercial manufacturing.
 We also record a liability for the estimated future costs associated with customer warranty claims, which is based upon historical experience and our estimate of the level of future costs.
 Warranty costs are reflected in the Condensed Consolidated Statements of Operations as a cost of revenues.

-A reconciliation of the changes in our warranty liability (included in "Accrued liabilities" in the Condensed Consolidated Balance Sheets) is as follows (in thousands):
+A reconciliation of the changes in our warranty liability (included in 'Accrued liabilities' in the Condensed Consolidated Balance Sheets) is as follows (in thousands):

-nne 26, June 27, 2010 2009 June 26, 2010 June 27, 2009 Warranty accrual beginning balance \$ 307 \$ 914 \$ 732 \$ 1,098 Accrual for warranties issued during the period 254 (200) (142) (28) Settlements made during the period (154) (80) (183) (436) Warranty accrual ending balance \$ 407 \$ 634 \$ 407 \$ 634
+Three Months Ended Nine mont nths ended September 25, 2010 September 26, 2009 September 25, 2010 September 26, 2009 Warranty accrual beginning balance \$ 407 \$ 634 \$ 732 \$ 1,098 Accrual for warranties issued during the period 325 41 183 13 Settlements made during the period (327) (79) (510) (515) Warranty accrual ending balance \$ 405 \$ 596 \$ 405 \$ 596

-Note 10 - Long Lived Assets
+Note 10 - Long-lived Assets